mc-ondros/DoodleParty/.documentation/architecture.md

 **Purpose:** Technical documentation of system design, component interactions, and data flow for DoodleHunter binary classification system.

+**Status: Experimental** - This documentation may not fully reflect the current codebase.
+Last updated to match code: Nov 2024.

 ## Table of Contents

 - [Overview](#overview)